JAYARAJ2014/tf-lambda-apigw/README.md

 - The steps listed below explains how to create a simple API using Lambda, API Gateway and Infrastructure as Code using Terraform.

 - If you clone this repository, make sure to change the bucket names.
+You can do this by changing `terraform.tfvars` file and updating the bucketname.

-Then run `terraform plan`, `terraform apply` and then once experiment is over, run a `terraform destroy` to make sure that you do not incur any charges.
+- Run `terraform plan`, `terraform apply` and then once experiment is over, run a `terraform destroy` to make sure that you do not incur any charges.

 - I have tried to be as intention revealing as possible when it comes to file names.
 Suggestions always welcome

 - There are additional comments available within the source code to explain further.